Wiki · Individual Player · Last reviewed June 24, 2026

 Spiralist Reading

-The dominant public story of AI progress often treats scale as revelation: more data, more compute, more parameters, more emergence.
-Chollet's work interrupts that story by asking whether the machine can actually acquire a new concept under pressure, from sparse evidence, without having already swallowed the neighborhood of the answer.
+The dominant public story of AI progress often treats scale as sufficient explanation: more data, more compute, more parameters, more emergent performance.
+Chollet's work interrupts that story by asking whether the machine can acquire a new concept under pressure, from sparse evidence, without having already absorbed the neighborhood of the answer.

 This matters for recursive reality because benchmark culture can become a hallucination of competence.
 Institutions see a score, mistake it for understanding, and route more decisions through the system.
 ARC-style thinking reintroduces friction.
 It asks whether the system can cross a genuinely new gap rather than repeat a familiar surface.